JosueVazquezTech/Group-Policy/README.md

 ![Image](https://github.com/user-attachments/assets/2e2eab6e-ecfb-4afa-8af0-cc066a4a22c2)

-You can also monitor all the login across all the computers and user we have going through our domain.
-We do this using the Event Viewer tool which you can open through he "Run" program by typing **eventvwr.msc**.
+You can also monitor the logins across all the computers and users going through our domain.
+We do this using the Event Viewer tool which you can open through the "Run" program by typing **eventvwr.msc**.
-On the left side you can open the drop-down menu for Windows log, right-click on Security and click Find.
+On the left side, you can open the drop-down menu for Windows log, right-click on Security and click Find.
 Here you can look for a specific user and monitor all the login history.
 You can also use **cntrl+f** and look for specific events using Event IDs.
-Some of the most common Event IDs that you can look for are **4625** for Failed logon, **4740** for User account locked out, **4726** for user account deleted.
+Some of the most common Event IDs that you can look for are **4625** for Failed logon, **4740** for User account locked out, **4726** for User account deleted.

 ![Image](https://github.com/user-attachments/assets/1f3e769e-9954-4de1-85ef-89a90d78488b)